intel/neural-speed/neural_speed/core/README.md

 Alder Lake (12th Gen)<br>Raptor Lake (13th and 14th Gen)| sym int3<br>group size=128<br>compute type=int8 | AVX_VNNI
 Older architecture (before 12th Gen)|  sym int3<br>group size=128<br>compute type=int8 | AVX2

-`sym int5 group=-1 comp_dtype=int8` is the fastest configuration for the first-token with good accuracy.
+`sym int5 group=-1 comp_dtype=int8` is the fastest configuration for the first-token with good accuracy (validated with LLaMa2-7B).
-`sym int3 group=128 comp_dtype=int8` is the fastest configuration for the next-token with good accuracy.
+`sym int3 group=128 comp_dtype=int8` is the fastest configuration for the next-token with good accuracy (validated with LLaMa2-7B).

 NOTE:
-1. group_size=-1 has the smallest model size, and the fastest first-token performance.
+1. group_size=-1 has the smallest model size, and the best performance.
 But it requires the INC's finetuned model, or it may have lower accuracy than small group sizes.
-It
 2. group_size=128 is a balance of accuracy and speed if you want RTN quantization only.
 3. group_size=32, scale_dtype=bf16, compute_dtype=int8, alg=sym equals llama.cpp's Q4_0.